kalmiallc/oi-flare-prediction-instructions/README.md

-# Flare Olympics Prediction Showcase
+# Olympics Prediction Showcase

-Welcome to Flare Olympics Prediction, an innovative on-chain prediction system utilizing Flare Oracle Data connector to enhance your prediction experience with Olympic sports data.
+Welcome to Olympics Prediction, an innovative on-chain prediction system utilizing Flare Oracle Data connector to enhance your prediction experience with Olympic sports data.

 This showcase was developed in cooperation with: